Find Trade Colleges

 Coordination: Adjusting actions in relation to others’ actions.

-In the United States, there were 300,000 jobs for Amusement or Recreation Attendant in 2016.
+In 2016, there was an estimated number of 300,000 jobs in the United States for Amusement or Recreation Attendant.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 27,900 new jobs for Amusement or Recreation Attendant by 2026.
 There will be an estimated 73,200 positions for Amusement or Recreation Attendant per year.

 undefined